 I think there is a myth about old farmhouses that were built in 1918.
 I think it was started in 1922 by a farmer who really wanted to sell his farmhouse.

 Somehow the rumor got started that old farmhouses are full of moldings and decorative details and beautiful old trim.

 Now maybe there is a farmhouse built somewhere in a land far far away by an overly exuberant farmer with a fine decorative eye who was light years ahead of his other farmer friends.

-I think our farmer was too busy….well….farming.
-You know….milking the cows, feeding the horses, cutting the hay, checking on the crops and all that.
+But he sure didn’t live here.
+I think our farmer was too busy, well….farming.
+You know.
+He was milking the cows, feeding the horses, cutting the hay, checking on the crops and all that.

-And after the house was all “moldinged up.”
+We worked and we toiled and we cut and we shaped and we placed and we put molding everywhere.
+Now the house was all “moldinged up.”
 I was so happy.
 Which made my husband so happy.